NokTNL/hedgehog-breeder/README.md

 ## Tests

 Manual testing was performed.
-See the `test` folder for more explanation.
+See the `src/test` folder for more explanation.